Living History MUSICAL

 Sailors (x4) Gold Dust or Bust, Argonauts

 Bakers: Bakers such as Mary Jane Caples made a lot of money during the California Gold Rush.
 When her husband James got sick, Mary Jane decided to make pies to sell to the hungry gold miners.
 Apples and peaches were some of the ingredients that could be used to make pies.
-After baking pies in Dutch ovens (see photograph) or a stove, Mary Jane sold her fruit pies for $1.25 each.
+After baking pies in Dutch ovens or a stove, Mary Jane sold her fruit pies for $1.25 each.
 Other items that bakers might have used in their work include spoons, pie pans, and ingredients such as flour and spices.

 Barbers: Barbers provided a much needed service during the California Gold Rush.
 Gold miners could have their hair cut and their beards shaved at barbershops.
 As owner of the Metropolitan Shaving Saloon, Edward P. Duplex had a successful barbershop with other barbers working for him.
 Other items that barbers might have used during the California Gold Rush include brushes (see photograph), combs, cups, razors, and shaving soap.